RandyHBH/graph/README.md

 2. Maven 3.6.3 or higher

 ### **How to Run the app**
-1. Clone the project
+1. Clone the project: `git clone https://github.com/RandyHBH/graph.git`
-2. Go to the Project root folder
+2. Go to the Project root folder: `cd graph`
 3. Make sure you have your `$JAVA_HOME` set to your SDK folder version 11 if not you can use `$export JAVA_HOME="/your_java_sdk_directory"`
 4. Run `./mvnw clean compile package`